James-VT/MS4_White_Whale_Fundraising/README.md

 Tutorials that assisted me with this project include Code Institute's Boutique Ado and Hello Django.
 I also leaned heavily on Django's own documentation for 3.2, and on [this video from Youtuber Dennis Ivy for the donation app.](https://www.youtube.com/watch?v=oZwyA9lUwRk)

+## Websites

+Several websites with similar features were helpful to understand what sort of information might be seen on a typical charity website, for example form fields, membership types, etc. In particular, the websites of the Royal Armouries, the National Funding Scheme, and the National Trust influenced my decisions on layouts, styling and orders.

 ## Images

 whalelighthousebanner.jpg is an open source image taken from Wikimedia Commons.
 Attribution: Gillfoto, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons